rudyvan/digital_meter/README.md

 - `Ctrl+b` followed by `x` to close the current pane
 - `Ctrl+b` followed by `d` to detach from the tmux environment

+The application will continue when you detach from the tmux environment, but you will not see the output.
+The application will stop when you close the current pane.

 ## Running the application - manual

 To run the application manually, activate the virtual environment and run the application.